Boston Tea Party Anyone?

 And speaking of the neighborhood, this is Boston’s famous North End, home to some of the city’s best Italian restaurants and specialty shops that feature delectable imported items to take home or to gift.
 Then there are the bakeries that send the aromas of good coffee and freshly-baked pastries into the street.

-The Fairmont Battery Wharf is the only hotel in this neighborhood, and it makes a perfect base for exploring such popular spots as the Faneuil Hall Marketplace and walking the Freedom Trail.
+The Fairmont Battery Wharf is the ideal hotel as a home base for exploring such popular spots as the Faneuil Hall Marketplace and walking the Freedom Trail.

 Photos courtesy of Michael Blanchard Photography